MidiALF 2.x manual

 Sequence recording mode

 Press SHIFT+RUN to activate sequence recording mode.
-Press SHIFT+RUN again to activate.
+Press SHIFT+RUN again to deactivate.

 While in sequence recording mode, MidiALF records incoming notes, their velocity, legato and CC1/2, advancing sequence steps automatically.

 This is a great way to quickly create sequences by playing them on the attached MIDI keyboard.
-Play chords often produces some interesting results.
+Playing chords often produces some interesting results.

 Useful shortcuts